Devtiwo/Devtiwo/README.md

 - 👨‍💻 I’m constantly learning and improving on new software tools & technologies
 - 👯 I’m looking to collaborate on software development projects
 - I’m currently available for hire or open to new job opportunities
-- You can reach me
+- You can reach me via mail : dontiwo5020@gmail.com

 ## Technologies & Tools